 The City reviewed local development standards for compatibility with the 2009 SWQCCP and determined that the majority of Stockton's codes and ordinances do not present barriers to the 2009 SWQCCP.
-The City will continue to hold a dialogue with Public Works staff to discuss the potential to update the Standard Specifications during the next revision.
+The City will continue to hold a dialogue with Public Works staff to discuss the potential to update the Standard Specifications during any future revisions.
 (L1)